How to Open a Business Bank Account in Three Easy Steps

 General Business Bank Account Requirements

-Personal identification: Regardless of whether your business is a limited liability corporation (LLC), a partnership, a sole proprietor, or another business entity type, all signers on the business account must provide their Social Security number and government-issued photo identification, such as a driver’s license or passport.
+• Personal identification: Regardless of whether your business is a limited liability corporation (LLC), a partnership, a sole proprietor or another business entity type, all signers on the business account must provide their Social Security number and government-issued photo identification, such as a driver’s license or passport.

-Business identification: A business bank account is an account that will be in the name of the business.
+• Business identification: A business bank account is an account that will be in the name of the business.
 As such, you will be required to provide an EIN for your business, unless your business is a sole proprietor, in which case you will provide just your social security number.

 Sole Proprietorship Business Bank Account Requirements

-Fictitious business name certificate: A sole proprietorship is a business that is not incorporated and owned by and run by just one person— you, the owner.
-Suppose your sole proprietorship operates under a name different from your name, a fictitious or alternate name.
-In that case, you will provide a doing-business-as certificate called a DBA certificate.
-For example, if you prepare taxes as a side hustle, you can sell your services and bill your customers under your own name, or, you can create a name for your company and bill your clients under that name.
+• Fictitious business name certificate: A sole proprietorship is a business that is not incorporated and that is owned by and run by just one person— you, the owner.
+If your sole proprietorship operates under a name that is different than your own name, a so-called fictitious or alternate name, then you will provide a a doing-business-as certificate, also called a DBA certificate.
+As an example, if you prepare taxes as a side hustle, you can sell your services and bill your customers under your own name, or, you can create a name for your company and bill your clients under that name.
+Whatever name you choose for your company is its doing-business-as name.
+Once you have selected a name, you will ensure that the name is available and not already in use by another business.
+Additionally, you will register your DBA name with your state's department of revenue, at a cost of approximately $50-$100.

 Requirements for a Partnership Business Bank Account